symfony/symfony-docs/create_framework/http_kernel_httpkernelinterface.rst

     $response->setSharedMaxAge(10);

-When using the validation model, the ``isNotModified()`` method allows you to easily cut on the response time by short-circuiting the response generation as early as possible::
+When using the validation model, the ``isNotModified()`` method allows you to cut on the response time by short-circuiting the response generation as early as possible::

     $response->setETag('whatever_you_compute_as_an_etag');